President of Salisbury House Inc. and its affiliates and subsidiaries

 He received his Bachelors of Science in psychology from Florida State University and his Masters of Science in counseling studies from Capella University.

-Edward A. Domrzalski III, better known as “Ski”, is the Operations Director of the Southeast Adult Residential Services and oversees the Peer Specialist Program for Salisbury Behavioral Health with expertise in adult mental health and adjudicated youth.
+Edward A. Domrzalski III, better known as “Ski”, is the Operations Director of the Adult Residential Services and oversees the Peer Specialist Program for Salisbury Behavioral Health with expertise in adult mental health and adjudicated youth.
 In the past 10 years, he has focused on fostering relationships with the adults served in his programs and assisting them in becoming as independent as possible.

 Ski joined Salisbury Management, Inc., in January 2007.
 His primary responsibilities are to oversee the daily operations of the three Personal Care Homes, three Supported Independent Living programs, Peer Specialist program and one Community Residential Rehabilitation Program.
 He is highly involved in all of the seven programs he runs and involved in all aspects – ensuring compliance with all regulations and licensing requirements; assisting in budget preparations; ensuring maintenance needs are taken care of at the facilities; and most importantly establishing effective relationships with consumers, families, government officials, and managed care officials.

 Ski has a Bachelor’s of Science degree from Baptist Bible College in Springfield, MO.
 He holds an Administrator License from the Department of Public Welfare for the Personal Care Homes.
 He also serves as a member of the company’s Certified Safety Committee.

 Ski was an integral part of developing and creating an emergency shelter care and group home program for New Story of Ohio (related company to Salisbury Behavioral Health) and served as their Administrator and Operations Director.